lonhb0124/Scanning-Radioactivity/README.md

 ● In this state, the robot moves using the RRT shortest path (From initial position to goal position).
 Our algorithm is that we store shortest path nodes list and consider the final node as last goal

-● We used the “drive to goal algorithm” to handle the robot’s movement, it was already given from the previous assignment and lab.
+● We used the “drive to goal algorithm” to handle the robot’s movement.

 ● Final node of RRT is at the bottom-left corner point of the area for scanning radioactivity.